rafaalberto/android-courses-lessons/README.md

-# Android Courses Lessons
+# Android Lessons
-This repository contains Apps builts from Udemy, Udacity and Youtube courses
+This repository contains Apps built from Udemy, Udacity and Youtube courses lessons.